nv-morpheus/Morpheus/docs/source/developer_guide/guides/6_digital_fingerprinting_reference.md

 | `validation_size` | `float` | Proportion of the input dataset to use for training validation.
 Should be between 0.0 and 1.0.
 Default is 0.0.|

 #### MLflow Model Writer Stage (`DFPMLFlowModelWriterStage`)
-The `DFPMLFlowModelWriterStage` ([examples/digital_fingerprinting/production/morpheus/dfp/stages/dfp_mlflow_model_writer.py](/examples/digital_fingerprinting/production/morpheus/dfp/stages/dfp_mlflow_model_writer.py)) stage publishes trained models into MLflow, skipping any model which lacked sufficient training data (current required minimum is 300 log records).
+The {py:obj}`~dfp.stages.dfp_mlflow_model_writer.DFPMLFlowModelWriterStage` stage publishes trained models into MLflow, skipping any model which lacked sufficient training data (current required minimum is 300 log records).

 | Argument | Type | Description |
 | -------- | ---- | ----------- |